MSRConnections/Azure-training-course/Day 2/HOL Executing R + MPI job on Windows Azure/HOL.md

 <a name="HOLTitle"></a>
-# Creating a virtual machine and running simple data analysis with IPython #
+# Executing R+MPI Job on Windows Azure #

 ---
 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab you will understand the capabilities of automating the deployment and management of virtual machines in Windows Azure by Python.
-You will also learn how to run Monte Carlo simulation with IPython Notebook on Windows Azure.
+In this hands-on lab you will learn to execute R jobs on multiple linux machines with OpenMPI.
+For acedamic scientists, R and OpenMPI are widely used for their research.
+Windows Azure provides quick deployment ability to help users to deploy all require software and process data in a very quick manner.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Provision Virtual machines with Python.
+- Deploy a Cloud Service with multiple linux machines.
-- Deploy IPython notebook on your virtual machines.
+- Deploy R and MPI on Ubuntu.
-- Run Monte Carlo Simulation on Ipython Notebook on Windows Azure.
+- Execute a sample R tasks with MPI.

 <a name="Prerequisites"></a>
 ### Prerequisites ###